Dave Arnold (politician)

 David J. Arnold Jr. (December 7, 1971 – January 17, 2021) was a Pennsylvania state senator who represented the 48th district, which includes all of Lebanon County and portions of Dauphin and York counties.
 He was a member of the Republican Party and previously served as the district attorney of Lebanon County.
 Arnold was a senator from January 2020 until his death in January 2021.

-Personal life
+Early life and education

 Arnold was a lifelong resident of Lebanon County, Pennsylvania and graduated from Cedar Crest High School in 1989.
-He later earned a criminal justice degree from Kutztown University.
+He later earned a criminal justice degree from Kutztown University of Pennsylvania.
 Soon after graduating from Widener University School of Law in 1996 with a JD degree, Arnold passed the bar exam.